minvws/nl-uzipoc-nodejs/README.md

+# Disclaimer
+This Repository is created as a PoC (Proof of Concept) as part of the project *Toekomstbestendig maken UZI*, and **should not be used as is in any production environment**.

 # UziPoc NodeJS client example
 This client provides an example how to connect to the https://github.com/minvws/nl-uzipoc-max OIDC service.
-This Repository is created as a PoC (Proof of Concept), and should not be used as is.

 ## Requirements
 This NodeJS example is tested with `node v16.13.2` and `npm 8.1.2`.